 Accessories & Shoes

 + SHOES.
 I am 100% a bare-footed kinda gal, so I might ask you to remove your shoes if it feels right in the location, BUT if you’re going to wear shoes (which, ya know, a lot of people do) I suggest not wearing super tall heels or a pair of kicks that is super uncomfortable.
-We might be walking around a decent amount and I would hate for you to get blisters.
+We might be walking around a decent amount (depending on the location) and I would hate for you to get blisters.
 Also heels often sink into the ground.
 And if you’re anything like me— there’s a high percentage that you’ll roll your ankle by the end of the night.
-For the guys— try to avoid tennis shoes that look like workout shoes.
+For the gentlemen— try to avoid tennis shoes that look like workout shoes.
 You’re more than welcome to wear sneakers, but maybe not the ones that have sweat stains on them.
+For kiddos, just keep them comfortable. 🙂

 + Let’s chat accessories.
 Bringing a few accessories will let you quickly switch up your look without having to completely change outfits.
 Maybe you bring a hat or sunglasses.
 Maybe you switch up your jewelry or add a killer neck scarf or headband.
 This isn’t necessarily an “accessory”, but maybe you bring a jacket, sweater or shawl that you can put on & remove easily to switch up your look.